I am a PhD student in integrable systems and geometry supported by a University of Leeds 110 Anniversary Research Scholarship.

 The first results obtained while working on this project can be found as this article.
 Some multiplicative quiver varieties defined from a cyclic quiver are studied, and their link to the Ruijsenaars-Schneider (RS) model and some variants is explained.
 This is joint work with my supervisor, Oleg Chalykh.

-We investigated spin generalisations of this work, and we are able to prove a conjecture describing the form of the Poisson bracket for the spin trigonometric RS model in this paper.
-I looked at the analogous models for cyclic quivers here, while additional generalisations will be developed in my thesis.
+We also investigated spin generalisations of this work, and we are able to prove a conjecture describing the form of the Poisson bracket for the spin trigonometric RS model in this paper.
+I looked at the analogous models for cyclic quivers here, while additional generalisations are derived in my thesis.

-Currently, we are looking at a way to derive elliptic versions of the past works, and understand their relation to integrable hierarchies.
+I have been looking at a way to derive elliptic versions of the past works, and to understand their relation to integrable hierarchies.
+In a slightly different direction, I have investigated properties of double quasi-Poisson brackets in this work.

 Before my arrival in Leeds, I worked in the field of graded geometry, on which I wrote an introductory paper .